 Identifying parents who might send their children to your school is the first step.
 But what if they are not yet willing to physically engage with your school?
 What if they are just beginning to shop around?

+One of the first steps to increase student enrollment is to look at the siblings of current students.
 Never take for granted that just because one child in the family is enrolled in your school that their brothers and sisters will also attend.
 You might have an advantage because they already have a child at your school, but that doesn’t mean that you shouldn’t actively market to their younger brothers and sisters.

 Your first step is to identify all the siblings of students currently at your school.
 This can be as simple as changing your student enrollment form to gather the names and ages of all of the children in the family.